Cattle slaughter in India: History

+Antiquity

+Archaeological evidence for cattle slaughter from Bronze and Iron Age India are abundant.
+These periods yielded butchered and cooked bones of the Indian humped cattle (Bos indicus) from several excavations, including that of the Harappan civilisation, suggesting ritual or dietary use of beef.
+These include finds from Surkotada, Bhagwanpura, Tarkhenwala-Dera, Lothal, Kalibangan, Rakhigarhi, Kanmer, Malwan, Nagda.

 Indian religions

 The majority of scholars explain the veneration for cattle among Hindus in economic terms, which includes the importance of dairy in the diet, use of cow dung as fuel and fertilizer, and the importance that cattle have historically played in agriculture.
 Ancient texts such as Rig Veda and puranas highlight the importance of cattle.
 The scope, extent and status of cows throughout during ancient India is a subject of debate.
 According to D. N. Jha's 2009 work The Myth of the Holy Cow, for example, cows and other cattle were neither inviolable nor revered in the ancient times as they were later.
 Grihya-sutra recommends that beef be eaten by the mourners, after a funeral ceremony, as a ritual rite of passage.
 According to Marvin Harris, the Vedic literature is contradictory, with some suggesting ritual slaughter and meat consumption, while others suggesting a taboo on meat eating.

-A 2nd-century CE sculpture of Nandi bull.
+A 17th-century CE sculpture of Nandi bull.
 It is a sacred symbol in Shaivism tradition of Hinduism.

 The protection of animal life was championed by Jainism, on the grounds that violence against life forms is a source of suffering in the universe and a human being creates bad karma by violence against any living being.
 The Chandogya Upanishad mentions the ethical value of Ahimsa, or non-violence towards all beings.
 By the mid 1st millennium BCE, all three major Indian religions – Hinduism, Jainism and Buddhism – were championing non-violence as an ethical value, and something that affected one's rebirth.
 According to Harris, by about 200 CE, food and feasting on animal slaughter were widely considered as a form of violence against life forms, and became a religious and social taboo.
 Ralph Fitch, a gentleman merchant of London and one of the earliest English travellers to India, wrote a letter home in 1580 stating, "They have a very strange order among them – they worship a cow and esteem much of the cow's dung to paint the walls of their houses.
 They eat no flesh but live by roots and rice and milk."

 Cattle have been a symbol of wealth in India since ancient times.